 Check the benefit period

-Energy discounts can significantly reduce your overall costs.
+Energy discounts can significantly reduce your overall power costs.
 However, it’s hugely important that you understand the benefit term of the plan you’re signing up to.
 The benefit term is the period of time that the discount on your energy plan applies.
 In most cases, the benefit term will be just 12 months, although some providers offer discounts over two years.
 Simply Energy is one example in our NSW comparison.
 After the benefit period ends, your discount could disappear and you’ll be left paying the non-discount price for the electricity you use.
-As we’ve found with the comparison of prices above, there can be a big difference between non-discounted and discounted quarterly costs.
+Some retailers, including Dodo Power & Gas, Click Energy and Powershop, offer ongoing discounts.

 Other sign-up incentives

 You can also take into consideration any additional sign-up incentives offered by the energy companies.
 These incentives should not dictate your final decision, but they can be a useful point of difference if you’re comparing two similar providers.
 Incentives could include a rebate on your first bill when you sign up online, or a gift voucher for a particular retail store.
-Red Energy goes even further in terms of incentives, giving customers the opportunity to join its rewards program where they can earn special deals on things like cinema tickets and eating out.
+Red Energy goes even further in terms of incentives, giving its customers the opportunity to join its rewards program whereby they can earn special deals on things like cinema tickets and eating out.
 AGL customers can earn flybuys points for every dollar they spend on energy.

 Questions you should ask: